Exploring fixed points and eigenstates of quantum systems with reinforcement learning: Introduction

 The present work introduces an RL algorithm designed to approximately learn the fixed points of a given quantum operation.
 More precisely, the proposed algorithm identifies the unitary transformation that maps the computational basis onto the basis composed of the pure states that remain invariant under the action of a specified quantum operation.
 When the operation corresponds to unitary dynamics generated by a Hamiltonian, the fixed points coincide with its eigenstates, and the algorithm provides the associated eigenbasis.
 This approach is inspired by previous work~\cite{Albarran_Arriagada_2020}, which focused on identifying the eigenvectors of unknown Hamiltonians.
 A key difference is that our algorithm learns all fixed points simultaneously, whereas in Ref.~\cite{Albarran_Arriagada_2020} the eigenstates were determined sequentially, one at a time.
 Instead of identifying individual eigenstates, our method learns the global unitary transformation that connects the computational basis to the fixed-point basis, providing a more compact and parallelizable framework.
-Moreover, while the previous approach was restricted to unitary processes, the method presented here is, in principle, applicable to general quantum operations, including non-unitary evolutions.
-Despite this broader applicability, in the present work we focus exclusively on the unitary case, leaving the analysis of noise and dissipative effects for future investigations.
-Preliminary results in this direction can be found in Refs.~\cite{OliveraAtencio2023, OliveraAtencio2023_2,OliveraAtencio2025}.
+Moreover, while the previous approach was restricted to unitary processes, the present formulation does not assume unitarity of the quantum operation itself, but requires that its fixed-point set admit an orthonormal basis of pure states spanning the Hilbert space.
+Unitary dynamics generated by a Hamiltonian constitute the main example of this situation and will be the focus of the present work.
+However, this structural condition is not exclusive to unitary evolutions: certain non-unitary channels, such as phase-damping noise~\cite{NielsenChuang2010}, also admit orthonormal bases of pure invariant states.
+Quantum maps whose fixed points are mixed states or do not form an orthonormal basis fall outside the scope of the present unitary-parametrization strategy, and extending the method to such cases would require a different representation of the target manifold.
+Related RL approaches addressing non-unitary dynamics can be found in Refs.~\cite{OliveraAtencio2023, OliveraAtencio2023_2,OliveraAtencio2025}.